top of page

 1975 - 1981 United States of America

 1975 was a busy year.
 In August, we had the pleasure of my Dad visiting us together with Ursula's father.
-We had not seen them for four years, so having them with us for ten days was so good.
+We had not seen them for four years, so having them with us for ten days was so amazing.
 We took them on sightseeing trips in the Big Apple's five boroughs.
 They were most impressed with the Empire State Building, the Statue of Liberty, and Chinatown.
 Since we still had our camper, we could take them on excursions to Jones Beach and places around Bear Mountain State Park.

 Buying a House.
 Ursula and I worked hard and continued a frugal lifestyle.
 By August 1976, we had enough savings for a 25% downpayment on a house.
 We found one in Westchester County, about a 90-minutes north of Manhattan.
 It was a perfect 3-bedroom starter home on two acres in a secluded location, close to a small lake.
 It felt like a dream!

-Mr. Grinberg was happy to hear about my house buying and asked the company's lawyer to handle the closing for us.
-Yeee - Heinz is planning to stay and isn't going to leave us again anytime soon!
-1976 was also the first year the company started contributing to a Profit-Sharing Plan.
-That was a great benefit in addition to the salary, health insurance, and year-end bonus.
-I would be fully vested in the Plan after ten years.
+Mr. Grinberg was pleased to hear about my plan to buy a house and asked the company’s lawyer to handle the closing for us.
+Yippee—Heinz is planning to stay and isn’t going to leave us again anytime soon!

+Our friends were all excited for us and helped us move in.
+There wasn't much to move since we had lived in a furnished apartment.
+We only had our personal belongings, the stereo system, the dishes, and cooking stuff.
+It all fit in our camper and the trunk of a Cutlass Supreme.
+Our house had hardwood floors throughout.
+I still remember the echo of our shoes in the empty living room with the vaulted ceiling as we walked around.
+That was so funny!
 Ursula wanted to make a Pizza for lunch that day and discovered the GE oven was broken.
 But that wasn't a problem for our dear friend Bernhard, who had just started working for me as a shop foreman.
 He gathered wood from the forest and got the fireplace going.
 Lunch was served on a makeshift table, i.e., the unhinged kitchen door placed over two moving boxes and everyone sitting on the hardwood floor.
 The wood-fired grilled Pizza and Lancers Rosé tasted great.
 It was a celebration we will never forget!

-Sleeping on the hardwood floor on blankets wasn't comfortable, so I built us a Swedish-style king-size bed first.
+Sleeping on the hardwood floor on blankets wasn't comfortable, so, I built us a Swedish-style king-size bed first.
 Oh, what a feeling!
 Next, I made wooden cabinets for our clothes.
-Then a (solid hard-maple) dinner table for the living room and purchased six Breuer chairs to go with it.
+Then a (solid hard-maple) dinner table for the living room and Ursula purchased six Breuer chairs to go with it.
 We didn't need a kitchen door.
-So, I used the wood to build a small bar.
+So, I used the wood to build a small bar. in the kitchen.
 Next, I constructed a 4-tier bookshelf that covered the entire south wall of the living room.
 It had a row of storage cabinets along the bottom.
 The next tier was for the stereo system (with hidden) speakers.
 Above that were two levels of bookshelves.
 A few months later, we had the money to install wall-to-wall carpeting and added a couch and a Sony TV.
 Our home felt cozier, little by little.
-The furniture was modest but functional, built in our basement with basic hand tools and supplies from the lumberyard.
+The furniture was modest but functional, built in our basement with basic hand tools and supplies from the local lumberyard.

 Ursula was 28 when I started giving her driving lessons in the Cutlass.
 She did great and was a fast learner.
 On the day she took the road test to get her license, it started to rain.
 She recalls being so nervous that she forgot to turn on the windshield wipers and close the windows.
 The examiner thought it was hilarious, and since she did everything else correctly, he let her pass!

-In the summer of 1978, Mom and Dad came to visit us.
+In the summer of 1978, my Mom and Dad came to visit us.
 We took them on a beautiful road trip to Niagara Falls, Eastern Canada, and the North-Eastern part of the US.
 It gave my parents a little taste of the vast proportions of this country and what it was like to travel and sleep in a camper.
 They loved it!
-Dad was especially impressed by the vast forests in northern Main.
+Dad was especially impressed by the vast forests in northern Maine.

 Important Decisions.
 From time to time, Ursula and I would travel to Switzerland to visit our family and friends.
 It sure felt good to be back home, enjoy time with our loved ones, and experience the European ways of life.
 But after two weeks, we usually longed to return to America.
 We liked living in the US better and were almost sure we would stay there for good.
 We were both in our thirties, had secure jobs and a house, and felt financially secure.
 So, in the spring of 1981, we decided to apply for US citizenship and start a family.

 My brother Herbert visited us that summer with his wife Eva and daughter Nicole.
 One day, he was helping me construct a back porch when Ursula mentioned she needed to go into town for something important.
 I was too busy and didn't think much of it.
 Herbert and I were standing on ladders balancing a heavy beam and hadn't noticed our ladies were back.
-Then Eva sticks her head out the kitchen window and yells, "Ursula is pregnant."
-We both heard her loud and clear, but I had to secure the beam before going inside to hug and congratulate Ursula.
+Then Eva stuck her head out the kitchen window and yelled, "Ursula is pregnant."
+We both heard her loud and clear, but we had to secure the beam before going inside to hug and congratulate Ursula.
 Eva later chewed me out for not reacting faster to this exciting news!

 23690f9b-c4dc-4b20-9f8d-355b8039c4e5_495